VonHeikemen/lsp-zero-docs/content/v4.x/guide/migrate-from-v2-branch.md

 ## Automatic install of language servers

-In order to get automatic install of language server you will have to use the module `mason-lspconfig` and list the servers in the `ensure_installed` option.
+In order to get automatic install of language server you will have to use the module `mason-lspconfig (v1.32.0)` and list the servers in the `ensure_installed` option.
 Like this.

 ```lua
 require('mason').setup({})